mixxxdj/mixxx/source/chapters/library.rst

 **Loading tracks**
   To load a track into a :ref:`deck <interface-decks>`, you can either simply drag it to the waveform display or use the context menu.
-Go to the chapter :ref:`_djing-loading-tracks` for detailed informations.
+Go to the chapter :ref:`djing-loading-tracks` for detailed informations.

 **Importing tracks**
   Mixxx imports your music library automatically when it is run for the first time, and automatically detects newly added tracks on each subsequent run.
-Go to the chapter :ref:`_djing-import` for detailed informations.
+Go to the chapter :ref:`djing-import` for detailed informations.

 **Rescan Library**
   If you want to manually refresh your library without exiting (for example because you added or moved files) you can do this with :menuselection:`Library --> Rescan Library` in the menu on top of the application window.
-You can prompt an automatic rescan in the :ref:`library-preferences`.
+You can prompt an automatic rescan in :menuselection:`Preferences --> Library --> Rescan on startup`.

 **Track list context menu**
   Right-clicking on selected tracks in the track list reveals the context menu: